zhangmeng88/doris-zh-translation/en/docs/doris-desktop-download-installation.md

 	- Download link for Mac x64: [DorisDesktop-1.1.6_x64.pkg](https://icdcdn.who.int/doris/DorisDesktop-1.1.6_x64.pkg)
 	- Download link for Mac arm64: [DorisDesktop-1.1.6_arm64.pkg](https://icdcdn.who.int/doris/DorisDesktop-1.1.6_arm64.pkg)

-	Please contact us from `icd@who.int` if you're interested in using Windows arm64 version of the software
+	If you're interested in using the Windows ARM64 version of our software, please reach out to us at **icd@who.int**.
+We'd be happy to assist you!